PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Ruff on the new owner/test and architecture test, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed quantized-TransposeConv checkpoint compiles the complete prior committed function and preserves exact ModelIR/statistics for valid private one- and two-chain fixtures and a shared-filter fixture.
+Differential checks prove that missing float input/output tensor records and a public-input bridge formerly folded, a public float filter was mutated in place, an invalid negative input scale was accepted, and output-grid clone failure changed a private float filter before raising.
+The new owner rejects or clones each case transactionally.
+Focused coverage verifies one-index multi-match execution, maintained-index and LayoutState equivalence, private/shared/public and already-INT8 filter ownership, exact output-shape/filter/data roles, operator options/version/provenance, every public/fan-out/duplicate/order/arity boundary, independent activation-grid validity, bridge dtype and metadata, filter rank/buffer/dtype/grid/producer constraints, clone-failure transaction, missing-family/no-index pruning, and unique semantic ownership with `61 passed`.
+Architecture, core, pass-efficiency, the established quantized Pool and quantization-cleanup suites, all prior indexed quantized folds, quantized activation and expanded-HardSigmoid bridge/fold suites, and the new TransposeConv suite passed together with `590 passed`.
+TensorFlow-import- blocked direct and `-cotof` plus the sequential quantization/evaluation/ coverage smoke passed with `3 passed`.
+Ruff on the new owner/test, scoped architecture/lowerer checks, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The